stefmolin/pre-commit-workshop/demo-notes.md

 1. Commit the changes if not already done so.
 2. Create a new file that has a name that is too short: `touch x.py`.
 3. `pre-commit try-repo .  --files x.py`

+## Post-workshop Cleanup

+1. Commit and push final changes to the demo branch.
+2. Undo command prompt and VS Code setting changes listed in the setup section.